Burtonwood services: History

 The services originally opened in August 1974 with two sites, one each side of the motorway (the traditional layout of a British service station).
 The two distinctive conical-roofed buildings, one of which has since been demolished, were designed by the architect Patrick Gwynne.
 However, in 2008 the westbound side was closed, and traffic wishing to use the services now must use the opposite side, accessed from the roundabout.
 The former westbound site is now owned by a developer. in the mid-1980s bands travelling between Manchester and Liverpool often stopped at the services and the site became an autograph hunters' hub.
 Tears for Fears and Yazoo stopped regularly.

 Around June 1988, it was renamed Welcome Break.

 Construction

 Alfred McAlpine was given the £374,716 contract in early September 1972.
-Fortes were always going to have the site.
+Forte were always going to have the site.
 It was planned by the Motorways Group of Trust Houses Forte Catering Limited, headquartered at Newport Pagnell; it was hoped to open in early 1974, but by July 1974, it was planned to open in mid-August 1974.
 The site first planned by Fortes Service Areas Ltd.

 It was built on part of the 13 mile South Lancashire Motorway section of M62 from Tar bock to Risley - the 100 acre Croft Interchange.
 The 27 month £15,920,634 contract had started in September 1971, by Leonard Fairclough and Alfred McAlpine.
 Thousands of tonnes of peat had to be excavated from Risley Mosslands, and deep stone dams were built.
 Earthmoving machines had to work on timber rafts, over the peat; the motorway section opened 30 November 1973.